Current MA Students

 Graduate Requirements for Latin American Studies MA

-The program requires a total of 30 credits, including 8 elective courses (24 credits), thesis hours (6 credits).
+The program requires a total of 30 credits, including 8 elective courses (24 credits), thesis research or project research (6 credits).
 While there are no required courses for the MA degree, all students must complete a foreign language requirement, complete the requirements for a disciplinary concentration, fulfill a methods requirement, fulfill a regional breadth requirement, and complete a substantial research paper (thesis).
 Disciplinary concentrations can focus on one of the departments participating in the program or can involve creative and practical interdisciplinary combinations of courses that fit with the student's career goals.

 Students will be required to take classes or write a thesis that examines at least two of four broad regions in Latin America.
 The regions are defined as Mexico and Central America, South America (not Brazil), Brazil, and the Caribbean.

 Typically students will satisfy the field or disciplinary concentration requirement by taking a minimum of four classes (12 credits) in a specific discipline or an interdisciplinary area of study (e.g. Environmental Studies).

 The concentration can be based in any department or academic program at the university including professional programs (e.g. Social Work, Nursing, Urban Planning, Public Administration), or involve creative and practical interdisciplinary combinations of courses that fit with the students' career goals (e.g. Gender Studies or Environmental Studies).

 Students must take at least one core methods course or research seminar appropriate to their discipline or field of concentration.
 This course should be chosen in consultation with their faculty advisor.

 All students must demonstrate third-year proficiency in Spanish or Portuguese and first-year proficiency in a second Latin American language spoken.
 Language proficiency can be demonstrated by one of the following: